“The seller says everything’s perfect.”

 We strongly recommend NOT having the seller present during the inspection — gives our tech freedom to inspect honestly without sales pressure.

-No. The inspection is free regardless of what we find.
-If we find serious issues and you walk away from the deal, you owe us nothing.
-If we find minor issues and you negotiate a price reduction, you owe us nothing.
-If the car is great and you buy it, you owe us nothing.
+Yes — a flat $500 regardless of what we find.
+If we find serious issues and you walk away from the deal, it’s still $500.
+If we find minor issues and you negotiate a price reduction, still $500.
+If the car is great and you buy it, still $500 — and well worth it for the confidence.

 (That said: if you do buy the car, send us a photo of you in the driveway.
 We collect those.)